Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 Do I qualify for Statutory Maternity Pay?

-To qualify for SMP, you must have worked continuously for your employer for at least 26 weeks by the end of the 15th week before your due date, and earn an average of at least GBP125 per week.
+To qualify for SMP, you must have worked continuously for your employer for at least 26 weeks by the end of the 15th week before your due date, and earn an average of at least £129 per week.
+Threshold shown is for 2026/27 tax year - check GOV.UK for current rates.
 If you don't qualify, you may be eligible for Maternity Allowance instead.

 Does my employer have to pay more than statutory?